 The natural beauty and ancient geology of legendary Petit Jean Mountain inspired the creation of Arkansas's first state park.
-Petit Jean is only about an hour and a half from Little Rock.
+Petit Jean State Park is only about an hour and a half from Little Rock.

 Petit Jean has 125 individual campsites, including 26 pull-thru sites offering water and electrical hookups, and four bathhouses are shared between them.
 They have some extensive group facilities, too.
 Families can rent camping equipment if they do not have their own.

-Petit Jean is perfect for families with many picnic areas with tables and grills.
+The park is perfect for families with many picnic areas that have tables and grills.
 There is good fishing, a swimming pool, playgrounds, tennis courts, and paddle boat rentals.
-Also, you can find great hiking for any age or fitness level.
+You can also find great hiking for any age or fitness level.

 Lake Ouachita State Park

-Lake Ouachita State Park has 1,106 campsites, 21 recreation areas with 150 picnic sites, 24 boat ramps, 13 swimming beaches, and more than 200 islands.
+Lake Ouachita State Park is vast with 1,106 campsites, 21 recreation areas with 150 picnic sites, 24 boat ramps, 13 swimming beaches, and more than 200 islands.

 The lake has 975 miles of coastline with every water sport imaginable.

 DeGray Lake Resort State Park

 DeGray Lake Resort State Park is Arkansas’s only resort state park.
 Located near Bismarck, Arkansas, in the foothills of the Ouachita Mountains and nestled along the north shore of 13,800-acre DeGray Lake, the park offers 113 campsites with water and electric hookups.

-DeGray is a fishing and water sports paradise, including a golf resort with an 18-hole championship golf course.
-The park is rich with bird and wildlife, which are all protected within the environs of the park.
+DeGray is a fishing and water sports paradise.
+The park includes a golf resort with an 18-hole championship golf course.
+The area is rich with bird and wildlife, which are all protected within the environment of the park.

-The park is complete with trails for hiking and biking, a full-service marina, and guided tours.
+The park comes complete with trails for hiking and biking, a full-service marina, and guided tours.

 Mount Magazine State Park

 Mount Magazine, rising 2,753 feet above sea level, is the highest point in the state.
 Besides great hikes and even hang gliding opportunities, there are a lot of wildlife watching opportunities in Mount Magazine State Park.

 Mount Magazine is located about two hours from Little Rock in Paris.
-Among its many features are hiking and biking trails, scenic overlooks, ATV adventuring, rock climbing and rappelling, horseback riding, and amenities like a pavilion, picnic area, and visitor's center.
+Among its many features are hiking and biking trails, scenic overlooks, ATV adventuring, rock climbing, rappelling, and horseback riding.
+The amenities include a pavilion, picnic area, and visitor's center.